 Our Top 5 Windshield Washer Fluid Choices

 One of the best options for windshield washer fluid is Rain-X RX11806D.
-The additive works by adding a protective film that is dirt and bug resistant.
-It also turns any water that comes into contact with the windshield into tiny beads that are wiped away quickly and effectively.
+The additive works by adding a protective film that is dirt and bug-resistant.
+It also turns any water into contact with the windshield into tiny beads that are wiped away quickly and effectively.

-It’s budget-friendly and can be mixed with water in the reservoir, or it can be added to an existing washer mixture.
+It’s budget-friendly and can be mixed with water in the reservoir or added to an existing washer mixture.
 We need to mention that this on its own won’t stop washer fluid from freezing, but it can be added to a de-icer solution.
 One of the unique selling points of Rain-X is that you can create different concentrations by changing the mixture with more or less water.

 The patented formula has a fresh citrus fragrance and won’t leave any streaks on your windshield.
-Like Rain-X, it’s not recommended for cold conditions, as it will freeze.
+But, like Rain-X, it’s not recommended for cold conditions, as it will freeze.

-Nextzett Kristall Klar is on our list because it doesn’t only clean your windshield, it also reduces shuddering and skipping of wiper blades.
-The water softeners in the formula prevent any kind of hard water mineral build-up that can clog the nozzles.
+Nextzett Kristall Klar is on our list because it cleans your windshield and reduces shuddering and skipping of wiper blades.
+In addition, the water softeners in the formula prevent any kind of hard water mineral build-up that can clog the nozzles.

 We like that it’s very economical, with an 8.5-ounce bottle making up to 8 gallons of windshield washer fluid, and it has a pleasant citrus fragrance.

-The only downside to Nextzett is that it also doesn’t work in extremely cold conditions.
+The only downside to Nextzett is that it also doesn’t work in icy conditions.

-Aqua Charge Windshield Washer concentrate is methanol free and excellent value for money.
-One bottle will make 55 gallons of windshield washer fluid and gets rid of road grime, tree sap, bugs as well as bird droppings, and it doesn’t leave any streaks on the windshield.
+Aqua Charge Windshield Washer concentrate is methanol-free and excellent value for money.
+One bottle will make 55 gallons of windshield washer fluid and get rid of road grime, tree sap, bugs, and bird droppings, and it doesn’t leave any streaks on the windshield.

 The solution will freeze, but you can add approximately 13 gallons of methanol to prevent this from happening.

 Don’t be fooled by the small bottle.
 The BMW Windshield Washer Fluid is a very effective concentrated liquid that will make a few gallons.
-It’s made especially for BMW windshields and will get rid of grime and debris as well as bugs, without leaving any streaks or lines.
+It’s made especially for BMW windshields and will get rid of grime and debris, and bugs without leaving any streaks or lines.

 What is in Windshield Washer Fluid

-Also called wiper fluid, washer solvent or windshield wiper fluid, windshield washer fluid is a mixture of solvents, water, alcohol, and detergents, and is formulated to wash away dirt and also dissolve bugs, grime from the road, pollen and anything else the wind might blow your way.
+Also called wiper fluid, washer solvent, or windshield wiper fluid, windshield washer fluid is a mixture of solvents, water, alcohol, and detergents.
+It is formulated to wash away dirt and dissolve bugs, grime from the road, pollen, and anything else the wind might blow your way.